metacpan/metacpan-cpan-extracted/distros/H/HTTP-Promise/README.md

 -   `local_address`

     String.
-An IP address or local host name to use when establishing TCP/IP connections.
+A local IP address or local host name to use when establishing TCP/IP connections.

+-   `local_host`

+    String.
+Same as `local_address`

+-   `local_port`

+    Integer.
+A local port to use when establishing TCP/IP connections.

 -   `max_redirect`